From Xojo Documentation

 An individual menu item in a desktop project.
 Used by menu bars and contextual menus.

 The following class constant is used to add a separator item to a menu.
-Use this constant to add a separator with the Append or Insert methods
+Use this constant to add a separator with the AddMenu or AddMenuAt methods:

 |TextSeparator||A menu separator.|

 MenuItem objects are used to create and access the properties of menu items.
-You can change the menu item text using the Text property.
-You can find out if a menu item is checked, or check or uncheck a menu item with the Checked property.
+You can change the menu item text using the Value property.
+You can find out if a menu item is checked, or check or uncheck a menu item with the HasCheckmark property.
 You can also enable or disable a menu item using the Enabled property.
-The Enabled property should be set only from within an EnableMenuitems event handler.
+The Enabled property should be set only from within an MenuSelected event handler.
 Setting it from anywhere else has no effect.

 Three other classes handle specialized menu items.
 QuitMenuItem is designed to manage the File→Quit (File→Exit on Windows and Linux) menu of a built application; it is enabled by default and automatically calls the Quit method.
 The PrefsMenuItem class is designed to handle the Preferences menu item.
 In macOS, this menu item is supposed to be located under the application's menu, but on other operating systems, this menu does not exist.
 A menu item derived from the PrefsMenuItem class automatically appears under the application's menu under macOS; on other operating systems is appears where you put it in the Menu Editor.
 The ApplicationMenuItem class is designed for creating menu items that appear under the application's menu on macOS.
 Any menu subclassed from ApplicationMenuItem will move to the application's menu for your macOS build but stay where it is for your other builds.